gustavosmanc/cute-alert/README.md

   <img src="https://media.giphy.com/media/fwnMNrkWLs1TrxK6ab/giphy.gif" />
 </p>

-I designed this JS library as an open-source project with the purpose of providing beautiful alert box messages for your website.
+I created this JS library as an open-source project (for studying purposes) to provide beautiful alert box messages made with HTML, CSS and JS only.
 Feel free to contribute with a pull request or suggestions.

 ## Installation Instructions